 TOU and tiered rates are based on a forecast of the expected cost of supply and are adjusted every May 1 (summer season) and November 1 (winter season).

-By way of example, effective November 1, 2019, residential consumers under the tiered pricing rate structure are charged:
+Effective January 1, 2021, residential consumers under the tiered pricing rate structure are charged:

 For more information about either TOU rates or tiered pricing, please refer to the Ontario Energy Board’s electricity rates page.